Understanding Health, Safety and Welfare in the Land-based Engineering Workplace

 Prior knowledge that will help with this topic

-• Basic understanding of mechanical principles (forces, levers, gears) from GCSE Physics or equivalent.
+• Basic understanding of mechanical principles (levers, gears, forces) from GCSE Design and Technology or Physics.

-• Familiarity with workshop safety practices and basic hand tools.
+• Familiarity with workshop safety practices and basic hand tool use.

 Key Terminology